 MICRA’s impact on Californians injured as a result of negligent health care professionals is widespread.
 In fact, MICRA caps operate on half of all plaintiffs verdicts in California to reduce the award a jury determines necessary to compensate those plaintiffs for their losses.
-The end result was a reduction in costs – negligent health care professionals benefitted from a 30% reduction in liability.
-What is lacking is any evidence showing that patients benefitted from a similar reduction in medical malpractice.
+The end result was a reduction in costs – negligent health care professionals benefited from a 30% reduction in liability.
+What is lacking is any evidence showing that patients benefited from a similar reduction in medical malpractice.

 Even more disturbing, research has proven that the jury awards most likely to be capped under MICRA are those cases which resulted in death, in severe non-fatal injuries, and injuries to children younger than 1 year.

 This is our justice system’s ultimate betrayal of those Californians most severely injured by negligent health care professionals.
 It is the responsibility of health care professionals to be accountable for their negligent actions, just as any individual, under our laws, is held accountable.
 For patients who have died or been severely injured, or who are very young, there is no voice and hence, no justice.
 Only the California voters can speak on their behalf, by reforming the medical malpractice caps in a manner that protects the voiceless and not the negligent.